-Instructional methods focus on experiential learning.
-In practice, this means extensive use of manipulative teaching materials, forming and testing hypotheses, numerous field trips and classroom visits by a variety of resource persons.
-Students are participants in creating a rigorous curriculum that exposes them to 21st century skills, learning traditional academic standards, developing civic responsibilities and policies, while also meeting their personal educational interests.
+Our instructional methods focus on experiential learning.
+In practice, this means extensive use of manipulative teaching materials, forming and testing hypotheses, engaging in numerous field trips, and classroom visits by a variety of community stakeholders.
+Students are active participants in creating a rigorous curriculum that exposes them to 21st-century skills, traditional academic standards, and developing civic responsibilities and policies while also meeting their personal educational interests.

-While not every student enters our program with a desire to be politically, academically, and socially involved in all aspects of our community, that is our goal for our students.
-Parental participation is recognized as an important part of a student's learning.
+While not every student enters our program with a desire to be politically, academically, and socially involved in all aspects of our community, that is our goal for our students

-Generally, students who do well are:
+Generally, students who do well within our program are:

-- compassionate and empathetic to the feelings and needs of others; - able to set goals and find ways to attain them; - able to take responsibility for their learning; - creative; - Self-disciplined and determined; - able to recognize and build on personal strengths, and learn anything they want to learn.
+- compassionate and empathetic to the feelings and needs of others; - able to set goals and find ways to attain them: - able to take responsibility for their learning; - creative: - Self-disciplined and determined; - able to recognize and build on personal strengths, and learn anything they want to learn.